58,339 total views, 4 views today

-Multitasking is a broad concept in psychology, developed over several decades of research and there seems to be a prevailing belief that women are better in multitasking than men.
+Multitasking is a broad area in psychology, one that has been explored over several decades of research.
+And there seems to be a prevailing belief that women are better in multitasking than men.
 However, there is a dearth of study that investigated on this.

 In 2013, one research has revealed that women are more organised and better than men at multitasking.
 This research is important in helping us understand the risk of multitasking in real-life situations, such as driving while using a mobile phone.